JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 Guide](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#working-in-development-mode).

-Add the functionality to log the training- and validation accuracy as well as -loss during training and separately for the best epoch (according to validation accuracy).
+Add the functionality to log the training- and validation accuracy as well as -loss during training and separately the (test-) loss and accuracy for the best epoch, (according to validation accuracy).
 Then train the model from scratch for 60 epochs (without dropout but with data augmentation and batchnorm).
 Add the loss and validation plots in a WandB report.

 ### 1.b Confusion matrix (10 Points)